 Counseling Services

-Welcome to STU Health & Wellness.
-We offer mental health counseling and acute medical care.
+Welcome to the STU Health & Wellness Center.
+We offer outpatient, short-term mental health counseling and acute medical care.
 STU students are eligible for services free of charge as part of their health fee payment.
 This eligibility is for the semester in which they are enrolled.

 STU Health & Wellness Center